Niklas Sommer

-Niklas Wilson Sommer (born 2 April 1998) is a German professional footballer who plays as a right-back for Waldhof Mannheim.
+Niklas Wilson Sommer (born 2 April 1998) is a German professional footballer who plays as a right-back for 1.
+FC Nürnberg II.

 Club career

 Sommer made his professional debut for Sonnenhof Großaspach in the 3.
 Liga on 16 March 2019, starting in the away match against SpVgg Unterhaching before being substituted out in the 80th minute for Jonas Meiser, with the match finishing as a 0–0 draw.

+On 23 January 2025, 1.
+FC Nürnberg II and Sommer agreed to terminate his contract.

 International career

-Sommer was born in Germany to an Angolan father and German mother.
-He is a youth international for Germany, having represented the Germany U16s.
+Sommer was born in Germany and he is a youth international for Germany, having represented the Germany U16s.